Azure/azure-cli/doc/extensions/authoring.md

 ### Limit dependencies in setup.py

 - Before adding a dependency to your setup.py, check that it's not already available in [azure-cli-core setup.py](https://github.com/Azure/azure-cli/blob/master/src/azure-cli-core/setup.py).
 - Azure SDK or Azure Management SDK dependencies may be overridden by the versions installed as requirements of azure-cli-core.
 If you use any, test carefully, gracefully handle API changes, and be prepared to release updates.
+You might also consider rebasing the libraries under a different namespace (besides `azure`) to avoid conflicting with core CLI functionality.

 ### How do I know I'm using my dev extension(s)?